yigitpolat/praktikum/README.md

 robot, can introduce unpredictable factors affecting color perception.
 This can lead to inconsistent and less reliable results.

+#### Conclusion

-Consequently, we chose an alternative approach involving image processing methods such as template matching.
+We chose an alternative approach involving image processing methods such as template matching.
 This methods provide a more versatile and robust means of detecting empty and filled bottles, regardless of color or environmental conditions, better meeting the project's specific requirements.